sassoftware/esp-kubernetes/GCP-notes.md

 ### bin/gcp-cluster -- Build a New GKE Cluster

 This script creates a new GKE cluster.
 The cluster is created in the geographical location that you specify.
-An default NFS provider is created and associated with the cluster in order to provide a Read Write Many persistent volume (PV) that you can use for testing.
+A default NFS provider is created and associated with the cluster in order to provide a Read Write Many persistent volume (PV) that you can use for testing.